 The Pinnacle Foundation Scholarship has given me the most invaluable gift I could have ever asked for; the funds, freedom, and support to be able to leave a rural area and start a great degree.
 The Foundation has been paramount in changing the lives of so many young Australians and I am absolutely honoured to be another part of it, and to receive the amazing opportunities the scholarship provides.
 Having such an inspirational mentor has strengthened my drive to achieve in both an academic and professional sense.

 Sydney NSW, Bachelor of Arts/Law

 The vital support of the Pinnacle Foundation at this time in my academic career has been an overwhelming privilege to receive.
-This generous scholarship will not only help to relieve the financial burden of my full-time studies but will also provide me with a mentor who will help to foster my development as both a student and as a member of the LGBT+ community.
+This generous scholarship will not only help to relieve the financial burden of my full-time studies but will also provide me with a mentor who will help to foster my development as both a student and as a member of the LGBTIQ+ community.
 I look forward to working with such a remarkable foundation in 2015.

 We are also proud to support our Returning Scholars for 2015; Ben Nielson, Brendon Hori, Caitlyn Georgeson, Daniel Wang, Dibs Barisic Sprem, Josh Lavery, Laura Partington, Max Cooper, Nathan Watts, Nicholas Tarpey, Reece Rowe and Renee Pope.